`Hits' emerge through self-organized coordination in collective response of free agents: Discussion

 To conclude, we have shown that extreme variability in response, characterized by a bimodal distribution, can arise in a system even in the absence of explicit interactions between its components.
-The observed inequality of outcomes cannot be explained solely on the basis of intrinsic variations in the signals driving the system.
+The observed inequality of outcomes cannot be explained solely on the basis of variations in the intrinsic quality of signals driving the system.
 For a quantitative validation of the model we have used the explicit example of movie box-office performance whose bimodal distribution has been established empirically.
-Our analysis reveals that stochastic decisions on the basis of comparing effects of the preceding choice and the estimated impact of the upcoming movie gives rise to a surprising degree of coordination.
+The log-normal nature of the distribution of income per theater suggests that the underlying mechanism involves sequential stochastic processes.
+Our analysis reveals that stochastic decisions on the basis of comparing effects of the preceding choice and the estimated impact of the upcoming one gives rise to a surprising degree of coordination.
 The presence of bimodality in the absence of explicit interactions in several social and biological systems suggests other possible applications of the theoretical approach presented here.
 Apart from bimodality, our model shows that more general multimodal distributions are possible in principle and empirical verification of this in natural and social systems will be an exciting development.

-We thank Alex Hansen, Gautam I. Menon, Shakti N. Menon and Rajeev Singh for helpful discussions.
-This work was supported in part by IMSc Econophysics Project.